Minicube87/kubernetes-minigames/README.md

 # MiniGames on Kubernetes (Raspberry Pi)

-This repo serves small static games (Flappy Bird + Pong) via Kubernetes.
+This repo serves small static games via Kubernetes.
 It uses Ingress so you can open clean URLs from your phone in the same Wi‑Fi.

 ## Prerequisites